kuredoro/scold/README.md

 ### Windows

-On Windows go to the releases page on the right and download the cptest executable for your architecture.
-Rename it to `cptest.exe`.
-Additionally, you can create a folder, add it to the PATH and put `cptest.exe` in there to access cptest from the console.
+On Windows go to the releases page on the right and download the scold executable for your architecture.
+Rename it to `scold.exe`.
+Additionally, you can create a folder, add it to the PATH and put `scold.exe` in there to access scold from the console.

 You can do all of this automatically by using `scoop`. scoop is a minimalistic install helper for Windows that allows you to install, update, and manage various command-line utilities and applications (python, go, node.js) from within the console in just one line.
 Get it from [scoop.sh](https://scoop.sh).
 If you're a fan of Linux, you will be pleased that you can install all of the Linux tools via scoop and enjoy your Linux habits on Windows.
 Also, if you need some app, just `scoop search` to see if you can have it without a hassle.